Verinite-Deepti/Distributed-Tracing---Sleuth-Zipkin/README.md

 Spring Cloud Sleuth provides distributed tracing capabilities for Spring Boot applications.
 It integrates seamlessly with Zipkin and automatically adds trace and span IDs to logs, making it easier to correlate logs with traces.

-## Banking Application Example

-In this example, we have a simple banking application that performs operations such as retrieving and updating user accounts.
-We use Spring Boot with Spring Cloud Sleuth for tracing and Zipkin for visualization.

 ### Configuration

 1. **Add Dependencies**